 The Company's leases primarily include corporate offices.
 The lease terms of operating leases vary from one year to 11 years.
 The Company has leases that include one or more options to extend the lease term for up to five years as well as options to terminate the lease within one year.
 The Company's lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise such options.
 Most of these options to extend or terminate the lease do not create a significant economic incentive to extend the lease term and hence are not recognized as part of the Company's operating lease liabilities and operating lease right-of-use assets.
 The Company leases office space under noncancelable operating lease agreements with expirations through June 2027.
-The Company did not modify, enter into, or acquire any material leasing arrangements during the years ended December 31, 2020, 2021, or 2022.
+The Company did not modify, enter into, or acquire any material leasing arrangements during the years ended December 31, 2020, 2021, or 2022 or during the six months ended June 30, 2022 or 2023 (unaudited).